 In rigorous academic environments, it can be difficult to take care of yourself while balancing school and the rest of life’s demands like relationships, finances and more.
 Building healthy habits is one way to make taking care of yourself sustainable.
 This can seem overwhelming but breaking it down into steps may help.
 Here’s how to get started:

 - Know yourself and your current habits.
 Do you stay up late when you wish you could get more sleep?
 Do you tend to leave assignments and studying to the last minute?
-Recognize these without judgement—many students have these habits.
+Recognize these without judgment—many students have these habits.
 Knowing yourself is the first step in shifting habits.

 - Make a plan.
 Be sure to include some specific, attainable steps to begin changing your habits.

 - Keep track.
 Changing habits suddenly can be difficult.
 Keep track of the positive changes made and try to avoid negative self-talk if you stray from your plan.
 Reflect on small changes and view them as the accomplishments that they are.
 There are various apps to help track progress depending on your goals.

 - Imagine future positive outcomes.
 Avoid small straying from your plan for small bouts of immediate gratification by thinking about the larger long-term rewards of delayed gratification.

 - Give rewards.
 Give yourself a healthy reward for meeting small goals and achievements.
 Make them time oriented (i.e. stuck to the plan for one week), or task oriented (i.e. completed assignment ahead of time).
 Some people may reward themselves with some alone time, others by socializing, or maybe watching a show or movie.

 - Be kind and patient with yourself.
 These changes won’t happen over-night.
 When setbacks happen, focus on the progress made and move on.

 Try the WellTrack app and take advantage of the Activity Scheduler.